Measurement of forward $J/\psi$ production cross-sections in $pp$ collisions at $\sqrt{s}=13$ TeV: Results

 The measured \jpsi cross-sections are compared to the calculations of NRQCD and FONLL for prompt \jpsi and for \jpsi-from-$b$.
 Figure~\ref{fig:TheoryPTComparison} (left) shows the comparison between the NRQCD calculation~\cite{Shao:2014yta} and the measured prompt \jpsi cross-section as a function of transverse momentum, integrated over $y$ in the range $2.0<y<4.5$.
 In the NRQCD calculation, only uncertainties associated with LDME are considered since these are the dominating uncertainties for the absolute production cross-section prediction.
 The FONLL calculation~\cite{Cacciari:1998it} is compared to the measurements of the \jpsi-from-$b$ cross-section as a function of transverse momentum integrated over $y$ in the range $2.0<y<4.5$ in Fig.~\ref{fig:TheoryPTComparison} (right).
 The FONLL calculation includes the uncertainties due to the $b$-quark mass and the renormalisation and factorisation scales for the prediction of the absolute production cross-section.
 Good agreement is found between the measurements and the theoretical calculations.

-Fig.~\ref{fig:RatioAsY} (right) shows the ratio of the cross-sections as a function of $y$ integrated over \pt in the range $\pt<14\gevc$ is compared with the FONLL calculation based on Ref.~\cite{Cacciari:2015fta} for \jpsi-from-$b$.
+Fig.~\ref{fig:RatioAsY} (right) shows the ratio of the cross-sections as a function of $y$ integrated over \pt in the range $\pt<14\gevc$ compared with the FONLL calculation based on Ref.~\cite{Cacciari:2015fta} for \jpsi-from-$b$.
 The ratio of the cross-sections as a function of \pt integrated over $y$ in the range $2.0<y<4.5$ is compared with the NRQCD calculation~\cite{Shao:2014yta} for prompt \jpsi mesons, and with predictions by FONLL based on Ref.~\cite{Cacciari:2015fta} for \jpsifromb, shown in Fig.~\ref{fig:RatioAsPT}.
 The uncertainty of the NRQCD prediction, considering only that from LDME, almost cancels in the cross-section ratio between the $13\tev$ and $8\tev$ measurements, so no uncertainty is given for the calculations in Fig.~\ref{fig:RatioAsPT} (left).
 Besides those due to the $b$-quark mass and the scales, the FONLL calculation for the cross-section ratio also takes into account the gluon PDF uncertainty.
-The NRQCD prediction agrees reasonably well with the experimental data for the prompt \jpsi production cross-section ratio, while the FONLL prediction is below the \jpsi-from-$b$ meson measurements.
+The NRQCD prediction agrees remarkably well with the experimental data for the prompt \jpsi production cross-section ratio, while the FONLL prediction also provides a reasonably good agreement with our measurements for the \jpsi-from-$b$ cross-section ratio.

 \FloatBarrier